adityadhore98/spring-cloud-server/README.md

 # spring-cloud-server
-This is secong git repository
+This is second git repository